EllieWacker/SmallInteractivePage/README.md

 # ✅ Small Interactive Page

-A small website I made in high school.
+A small website I made in my HTML Kirkwood class I took in high school.
 I was practicing my skills in HTML, CSS and JavaScript.